Two cheers for Obama from Europe's press

 In Germany, Europe's economic powerhouse as the euro crisis unfolds, there was critical examination of conditions in the United States.
 The weekly news magazine Der Spiegel has on its cover a cartoon of Uncle Sam with a thermometer in his mouth and the headline "The American Patient".

-Handelsblatt, the conservative business daily, said that whoever wins on Tuesday would have to take action on the budget deficit and public debt.
+Handelsblatt, the conservative business daily, said that whoever wins on Tuesday would have to act to take action on the budget deficit and public debt.

 "Get on a diet, America," the paper said.